bhstark2/latency/report.md

 number of users.
-A key consideration in moving the majority of the rendering functionality to the cloud is the latency between a movement of the user's head, and appropriately updated images being presented to them in their head-mounted-display.
+A key consideration in moving the majority of the rendering functionality to the cloud is the latency between a movement of the user's head, and appropriately updated images being presented to them in their head-mounted display.
 This *motion-to-photon* latency can be no more than about 20 ms otherwise it can cause nausea, with some targeting less than 8 ms for the ideal experience [@CloudVR].
-For full remote rendering, much of this latency budget is consumed by the motion-capture and image rendering processes, leaving perhaps 1-2 ms of network RTT between the head mounted display and the rendering engine.
+For full remote rendering, much of this latency budget is consumed by the motion-capture and image rendering processes, leaving perhaps 1-2 ms of network RTT between the head-mounted display and the rendering engine.

 # Conclusions/observations/findings